 Gertrude Longbottom and Sallie Duffield Proctor-Smyth were proposed for election in March 1916, and were elected Fellows in May.

 Annie Russell Maunder was proposed, for the second time, that month and was elected in November.

 Many more women were elected after this, including Isis Pogson in 1920, Cecilia Payne-Gaposchkin in 1922, and Mary Ackworth Evershed in 1924.

-Vera Rubin was awarded a Gold Medal from the Royal Astronomical Society in 1996, the first women to receive this honour after Caroline Herschel.
-Only 3 other women have received Gold Medals: Margaret Burbidge (shared with G Burbidge) and Carole Jordan in 2005, and Michele Dougherty in 2017.
+Vera Rubin was awarded a Gold Medal from the Royal Astronomical Society in 1996.
+She was the first woman to receive this honour after Caroline Herschel.
+Only three other women have received Gold Medals: Carole Jordan and Margaret Burbidge (shared with G Burbidge) in 2005, and Michele Dougherty in 2017.